Prosecutors rest in sedition case against Proud Boys leaders

 Prosecutors have employed an unusual theory that Proud Boys leaders mobilized a handpicked group of foot soldiers — or “tools” — to supply the force necessary to carry out their plot by overwhelming police and breaching barricades.
 Defense attorneys have dismissed the government’s “tools” theory as a novel, flawed concept with no legal foundation.

-Jurors have seen hundreds of messages that Tarrio and the Proud Boys privately exchanged on the Telegram platform and publicly on social media before, during and after the Jan.
+Jurors have seen hundreds of messages that Tarrio and other Proud Boys privately exchanged on the Telegram platform and publicly on social media before, during and after the Jan.
 6 attack.
-The messages show how the Proud Boys became increasingly agitated as Trump’s legal challenges failed in the weeks leading up to Jan.
+The messages show the Proud Boys becoming increasingly agitated as Trump’s legal challenges fail in the weeks leading up to Jan.
 6. The messages also show the Proud Boys celebrating the attack on the Capitol and their role in it.

 In one exchange shown to jurors, Tarrio urged his fellow extremists to stay at the Capitol on Jan.
 6.